wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     (5) Every appointed entity described in subsection (3)(a) and every employee or agent described in subsection (3)(b) who collects blood or any controlled human substance must give due recognition to the fact that the blood or controlled human substance has been donated.

-    Compare: 1956 No 65 [s 92C][174]
+    Compare: 1956 No 65 [s 92C][175]

+    Section 57(2): amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 58 Consideration not generally to be provided for collection of blood or controlled human substance for administration to another person

 *   (1) No person may, except under an exemption under [section 60][86], provide financial or other consideration for the collection of blood or a controlled human substance from a person, or from the body of a person, for administration to another person.

-    (2) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---
+    (2) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---

     *   (a) the person intentionally or knowingly does an act; and